What is Azure App Configuration?

 Cloud-based applications often run on multiple virtual machines or containers in multiple regions and use multiple external services.
-Creating such a distributed application that's robust and scalable is a challenge.
+Creating a robust and scalable application in a distributed environment presents a significant challenge.

 Various programming methodologies help developers deal with the increasing complexity of building applications.
 For example, the Twelve-Factor App describes many well-tested architectural patterns and best practices for use with cloud applications.
 One key recommendation from this guide is to separate configuration from code.
-In this case, an application’s configuration settings should be kept external to its executable and read in from its runtime environment or an external source.
+An application’s configuration settings should be kept external to its executable and read in from its runtime environment or an external source.

 While any application can make use of App Configuration, the following examples are the types of application that benefit from the use of it:

 - Microservices based on Azure Kubernetes Service, Azure Service Fabric, or other containerized apps deployed in one or more geographies

 - Serverless apps, which include Azure Functions or other event-driven stateless compute apps